The season's first ships

 Ah, but when will the first oceangoing boat arrive in Duluth?
 Whoever guesses that wins the annual First Ship Contest sponsored by the city and the Duluth Seaway Port Authority, and the grand prize of an all-expenses-paid trip to the port town.
-Entries must be received or postmarked by March 24.
+Entries must be received by March 20.

 It's not easy to guess that first arrival date.
 Here's what happened in past years — good luck!